Hemlata497/voicechatbot/README.md

 1.First put the open API key  on "open_apikey= myapikey"

-2.Run the python terminal "python voicebot.py"
+2.Run the python terminal  execute this "python voicebot.py"

 3.Follow the link of html file.